mindstack3000/GeeksForGeeks/client/README.md

 ## Support and Feedback

 Have questions, feedback, or need assistance?
-Contact our support team at [support@smartmanagement.com](mailto:support@smartmanagement.com).
+Contact our support team at [aniruddhagawali05@gmail.com](mailto:aniruddhagawali05@gmail.com).

-We hope you enjoy using the Smart Management of Food Storage platform!
+We hope you enjoy using FreshFlow!
 Together, let's build a more sustainable and efficient food ecosystem.